 When, exactly, the memorial gathering will happen, I do not know.
 John said he will let me know.
 Trevor took note of my mailing address and phone number.

 As for the material summary: John says the Province will appoint a Public Trustee as executor.
 Dennis had money in the bank and a pension fund he wanted me to have, but he died intestate and - convinced until the very moment of his death that I would be bringing him home and that we needed to guard his money to meet our needs as a couple - I neither filled out the blank check Dennis left me nor did I secure his signature on the form the union's pension fund administrator sent us that had to be returned to him in order to designate me as Dennis' beneficiary.

 My red Mountain Equipment backpack with clothes for the next leg of my journey.
-My purple cloth Swiss Army briefcase to sling on my shoulder with its assortment of notebooks, books, papers and writing tools.
+My purple cloth Swiss Army briefcase to sling on my shoulder with its assortment of notebooks, books, papers, writing tools.
 A market bag with a few 'iron rations' - food for the way.
-The clever leather handbag I found a few years ago in a second-hand store in upstate NY, with a number of separate compartments to simplify fishing for one's agenda, one's wallet, camera, cell phone, one's flash drives, one's this and that.
+The clever leather handbag I found a few years ago in a second-hand store in upstate NY with lots of separate compartments to simplify fishing for one's agenda, one's wallet, camera, cell phone, one's flash drives, one's this and that.

 My this and that.